BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-14-live-streaming-lft.md

 For the broadcast, we worked with one of our usual tools: the organizers and speakers broadcast in a Google Meet, and the audience follows the stream via Google Live Stream[^google-live-stream].
 This solution supports a large number of participants, and access is filtered through our SSO, ensuring that only our colleagues have access to the stream.

-[^google-live-stream]: Google Live Stream, https://support.google.com/meet/answer/9308630.
+[^google-live-stream]: [Google Live Stream](https://support.google.com/meet/answer/9308630).
 We use this solution because Google Meet alone does not support enough people in a call.

 We thought we were going to do this in a bit of an ugly way, like when we were all telecommuting: each speaker joins the Google Meet, shares their screen, and speaks into their microphone, often the headset provided by the company.
 But, still...
 We decided to make an effort and try to provide a better experience for our colleagues attending LFT remotely!